A Query-Efficient Quantum Algorithm for Maximum Matching on General Graphs: Introduction

 \subsection{Query Complexity}

-We can access information about our graph $G$ in one of two ways, either via an adjacency matrix or an adjacency list.
-In either case, we have access to a function that we can query (i.e. evaluate at various inputs) in order to learn where edges are in the graph.

-We assume that $G$ is a subgraph of the complete graph of $n$ vertices, labeled by elements of $[n]=\{0,1,\dots,n-1\}$, where we do not know when edges of the complete graph are part of $G$ and which are not.\footnote{One can easily extend to the case that $G$ is a subgraph of a multigraph; we consider complete graphs only for simplicity.} Then in the case of the adjacency matrix, we have a function $E_M:[n]\times [n]\rightarrow \{0,1\}$, where $E_M(u,v)=1$ if and only if the edge $uv\in E(G)$.
+In both the list and matrix models, we learn the edges of $G$ by querying (i.e. evaluating at various inputs) a function.
+We assume that $G$ is a subgraph of the complete graph of $n$ vertices, labeled by elements of $[n]=\{0,1,\dots,n-1\}$, where we do not know which edges of the complete graph are part of $G$ and which are not.\footnote{One can easily extend to the case that $G$ is a subgraph of a multigraph; we consider complete graphs only for simplicity.} Then in the case of the adjacency matrix, we have a function $E_M:[n]\times [n]\rightarrow \{0,1\}$, where $E_M(\va, \vb)=1$ if and only if the edge $\vab \in E(G)$.

 In the case of the adjacency list, we have a function $E_L:[n]\times [n]\rightarrow [n]\cup\{\texttt{null}\}$ where

 Given access to one of these functions, the classical bounded error query complexity of maximum matching is the number of times we must evaluate the function in order to find a maximum matching with high probability.